JaeL17/Medical-Image-Segmentation/README.md

 ```

 ## Test Results and Performance Comparison
-In this project, we compare transformer based model of varying parameter size for semantic segmantation.
-When training the images are resized to 288X288 pixels and at every epoch, a random rotation between -10 to 10 is or random flipping (horizontal and vertical) as well as random rotation between 0 and 180 is applied to perform data augmentation on the dataset.
-Althrough transfer learning on UperNet large model shows the best dice coefficient, it is interesting to note that even if the number of parameters of UperNet is drastically increased, the performance improvment is not as significant than for SegFormer.
+In this project, we evaluate different model with varying parameter sizes to compare their performance in semantic segmentation tasks.
+While UperNet exhibits the best dice coefficient after transfer learning, it's interesting to note that increasing the parameters of UperNet doesn't yield a proportionally significant performance improvement compared to SegFormer

 |Model|Type|Dice coefficient|Parameters|
 |---|---|---|---|